 She has been a recipe developer and editor for the Good Food Channel, BBC Food and Good Food Magazine.
 She is also an experienced recipe tester and food stylist.
 As a member of the Guild of Food Writers, her work extended to reviewing books and judging writing awards, as well as writing about restaurants.
 For Zagat, she was the local editor for the Hong Kong restaurant guide and a restaurant blogger in London.
 She has also been a Time Out restaurant reviewer for the past five years, specialising in Asian and world foods.

 Eleanor’s first award-winning book SAMARKAND was co-written with Caroline Eden and published to great acclaim by Kyle Books in June 2016.
-She then wrote FIRE ISLANDS: RECIPES FROM INDONESIA, published by Murdoch Books in May 2019, which has won the Edward Stanford Travel Writing Award, Guild of Food Writers Award, Der Deutsche Kochbuchpreis and two Gourmand World Cookbook Awards.
+She then wrote FIRE ISLANDS: RECIPES FROM INDONESIA, published by Murdoch Books in May 2019, which won the Edward Stanford Travel Writing Award, Guild of Food Writers Award, Der Deutsche Kochbuchpreis and two Gourmand World Cookbook Awards.
+Eleanor is now working on THE NUTMEG TRAIL; an exploration of the centuries of the spice trade and how the fragrant flavours of spices have changed the way the world cooks.
+It will be published by Murdoch Books in April 2022.